 - Embrace rewards.

 From Skittles to stickers, every mama has admitted that rewards worked like a charm.
 Not interested in offering sugar or toys?
 Bee LOVES to flush the toilet herself, so each time she successfully uses the toilet, she gets to flush!
 It’s a free, easy reward that works for us.

 - Go in the buff.

 Another popular tip I received?
 Summer is the perfect time to potty train because it’s so easy to run around in the buff, making messy clean-ups much more manageable.
 So smart!

 - Transition smoothly.

-Once your child is fairly predictable with her/his potty skills, ensure a smooth transition by putting on their “big kid panties” underneath a diaper when going out or running errands.
+Once your child is fairly predictable with her/his potty skills, ensure a smooth transition by putting on their “big kid panties” underneath a diaper or training pants when going out or running errands.
 They’ll be more likely to feel any accidents and the discomfort will be motivation enough to stick to their new potty routine!